D.C. police officer sues department claiming retaliation by superiors after complaining officers illegally targeted Black men for arrests

 Sgt.
 Charlotte Djossou, 41, who filed a whistleblower lawsuit in D.C.
-Superior Court last week, said she madeinternal complaints after hearing about or witnessing conduct that was against department protocol.
+Superior Court last week, said she made internal complaints after hearing about or witnessing conduct that was against department protocol.
 She alleges that superiors then withheld promotions, wrote unmerited, negative performance appraisals and filed false disciplinary charges against her.

 D.C. police spokesman Dustin Sternbeck said the department was unable to comment on pending litigation.